gmongaras/Stable-Diffusion-3-From-Scratch/README.md

 pip install torch==2.6.0+cu118 torchvision==0.21.0+cu118 --index-url https://download.pytorch.org/whl/cu118
 ```

 Also install the verison of xformers that fits your gpu from `https://github.com/facebookresearch/xformers`.
 Again, any version of cuda should work.
-As for the package verison I used `version 0.0.29.post3`.
-This was the latest at the time.
+As for the package verison I used `0.0.29.post3`.
+This was the latest at the time and matches with torch 2.6.0.
+It can be installed with `pip install -U xformers==0.0.29.post3 --index-url <find this part at the xformers site>`

 I use [flash attention](https://github.com/Dao-AILab/flash-attention) in this repo.
 You can install it with the following.
-Note that I am putting the version just in case there are deprecation issues.
+Note that I am putting the version just in case there are deprecation issues. **For inference, this is optional!**
 ```
 pip install wheel
 pip install flash-attn==2.6.3 --no-build-isolation